anagaomy/ics32_assignment3/README.txt

     '-posts'    - Prints all posts stored in the profile object with their ID '-post'     - Prints post identified by ID
-    '-all'      - Prints all content stored in the profile object
+    '-all'      - Prints all content stored in the profile object '-publish'  - Publish a post from a list of all entries

 When an error occurs, the program will inform the user by printing ‘ERROR’ and wait for additional input from the user.